Safety is a shared responsibility.

 Motorists must stop to yield the right-of-way to a pedestrian in a crosswalk.
 On the other hand, pedestrians may not enter a crosswalk if it's impossible for a driver to stop.
 The word "crosswalk" applies to both marked and unmarked areas where pedestrians can gain the right-of-way.

-When you bike
+When you bike or scooter

 Travel close to the right edge of the road